ica4c/restcord/docs/_docs/Guild/Get Guild Welcome Screen.md

 ## Response

-Returns the guild embed object.
+Returns the Welcome Screen object for the guild.

 Can Return:

-* guild embed
+* Welcome Screen